ckeditor/ckeditor5/docs/builds/guides/migrate.md

 ## Existing data

-An extremely important aspect to be remembered is that &mdash; because of the difference in features &mdash; the **data produced with CKEditor 4 may not be compatible with CKEditor 5**.
+An extremely important aspect to be remembered is that &mdash; because of the difference in features &mdash; the **data produced with CKEditor 4 may not be compatible with CKEditor 5 (which may lead to data loss)**.

 Extensive analysis, data verification and tests should be performed on existing data.
 If necessary, you will need to develop conversion procedures to avoid data loss.
 A relatively simple yet efficient strategy of adopting CKEditor 5 into existing systems might be using CKEditor 5 for creating new content and the old editor for editing legacy content.